jdswinbank/voevent-notes/docs/future.rst

 The brief answer is that, at the moment, there's no reliable way to do this.
-They best you can hope is that you might find something on the list of brokers on the `TDIG website`_, but event that is rather hit-or-miss.
+They best you can hope is that you might find something on the list of brokers on the `TDIG website`_, but even that is rather hit-or-miss.

 A potential solution to this is to invoke the IVOA Registry (:ref:`Demleitner, 2014 <demleitner-2014>`).
 Work on `an extension`_ to the existing registry